jquast/ucs-detect/README.rst

 The unicode version is determined using the `Query Cursor Position`_ terminal sequence, which asks the terminal emulator "where is the cursor?".

-By displaying a series of Wide Unicode characters that were introduced for each Unicode version that are expected to advance the *x* position 2 cells, the last version that successfully advances 2 cells is determined to be the version of Unicode supported by the Terminal Emulator.
+By displaying a series of Wide Unicode characters for each Unicode version expected to advance the cursor by 2 cells, the last version that successfully advances 2 cells is determined to be the version of Unicode supported by the Terminal Emulator.

 This solution of using `Query Cursor Position`_ and exporting an sh_ variable is precisely the same solution used by the `resize(1)`_ program distributed with